 top of page

-Boarding is a different environment to home.
-New smells, new routines, new people, other dogs, and increased levels of activity all play a role.
+Boarding is a different environment from home.
+New smells, routines, people, other dogs, and increased activity levels all play a role in how dogs eat.

 Dogs may: